f5devcentral/f5-agility-labs-waf/docs/waf342/module1/lab4.rst

         .. image:: images/17-module1.png

-    **3** Validate that the ASM policy has been created via the previous step by logging into the BIG-IP with the following credentials.
+    **3** Validate that the Advanced WAF policy has been created via the previous step by logging into the BIG-IP with the following credentials.

         Username:	admin
 		Password:	f5DEMOs4u!